BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/heat_pump.md

 `climate.octopus_energy_heat_pump_{{HEAT_PUMP_ID}}_{{ZONE_CODE}}`

-This can be used to control the target temperature and mode for a given zone (e.g. water or zone 1) linked to your heat pump.
+This can be used to control the target temperature and mode for a given zone (e.g. zone 1) linked to your heat pump.
 It will also display the current temperature linked to the primary sensor for the zone.

 The following operation modes are available